Model incorporation workflow

 to get the output:

 We need to understand the output of the model in order to collect it correctly.
-The easiest will be to add a print(R) statement in main.py and run the run.sh
+The easiest will be to add a print(R)

-file with a mock test file.
+file with the example test file.

 We observe that the output provided by sascorer.py